Easy Reading Mode: Off

 This past year, we proudly celebrated our 50th anniversary with the theme of “50 Years of Change in Northwest Michigan.”
 At Networks Northwest, we have been shepherding people, businesses, and communities through the difficulties of change since our inception.
 Adapting to a rapidly changing economy is inherent in our work, and we have aligned our 40+ programs on a single purpose: helping our customers through the process of change – honoring what was while courageously stepping into an unknown but better future.

-To mitigate the fears and challenges faced by our customers, we have focused on helping them to reduce barriers and anticipate advancements that will inevitably occur.
+To ease the fears and alleviate the challenges faced by our customers, we have focused on helping them to reduce barriers and anticipate advancements that will inevitably occur.
 Because of our support, the Talent of our region is more prepared than ever before – they have better foundational skills and recognize career pathways in their own back yard.
 Businesses have resources and customized guidance for stability and growth.
 And Communities are responding to the evolving preferences of their residents while building resilience and prosperity.

 We are deeply grateful for the collaboration of many partners, without whom we could not have achieved this significant milestone.
 We also recognize the infinite ways in which our entire team makes our success possible – their work changes lives every day.